arnabs542/interviewpractice/dynamic-programming/search-for-a-sequence-in-a-2d-array.md

                for j in range(len(grid[i])))
 ```

 We can expect a lot of repeated work from a simple DFS approach.
 Thus, we use a cache to store intermediate work so we don't keep repeating ourselves.
 The key is `(i, j, idx)`.
 If we're not able to find the character at `S[idx]` at `i,j` or we're not able to finish `S[idx:]` starting at `i,j` then there's no point in doing it again when we encounter the same scenario next time.
-The time complexity is now reduced to $$\small \mathcal O(mn|S|)$$.
+The time complexity is now reduced to $\small \mathcal O(mn|S|)$.